Interior Design Courses London at JJAADA Academy

 As part of our 200 hours Certificate and 600 hours Diploma programme, by popular demand and the JJAADA Academy’s interest and ability to provide for the students ever increasing needs to fulfil their desire to be fully equipped with all the skills to work with Clients on their Residential or Commercial Projects.

 The JJAADA Academy proudly adds the following areas of activity on the Certificate and Diploma Programme for the Summer.
-Some of these sessions available March/April 2017 (subject to demand, reservation and timetable, please check with Administration):
+Some of these sessions available April/May 2017 (subject to demand, reservation and timetable, please check with Administration):

 Enjoy Wallpaper and other Interior Decoration, Interior Design and Sophisticated window treatments, Soft furnishing with Curtains and Cushions, Interior Designing with Heavy Drapes and Carpets, Designing Interiors with Ceramics, Antiques and Valuable Collectibles, Textiles and Fabrics with Interiors, History of Furniture Design within Interior Design, Interiors Fantasy with Colour, Form and Texture, Specialised Lighting used in Interiors, Designing interiors with Water effects, Interiors with Lighting and Sound, Designing Exteriors with Timber Buildings and Garages in your Garden or Estate.
 Incorporate and Design Classic Car Garages within your exterior Space, Horticulture and using plants in the Creative process, Horticulture and Garden Design, Garden Design and planting, Landscape Garden Overview.
 Using Contractors to complete your Interior Design Projects.
 Specialists in Paint effects, Tactile finishes, Distressed Chic finishes and the Shabby look, Exquisite Interior Design with no expense spared.
 Understanding Art and Sculpture Be prepared for the Property Investment invasion in London!